AltGr/opam-wiki/FAQ.md

 In summary: upgrade the OPAM binary to the latest and run `opam update` to update your package descriptions.

+In short (more information in the [quick install][Quick_Install.html] guide):

-* Upgrade from source: fetch the latest sources and ./configure && make && sudo make install.
+* Upgrade from source: fetch the latest sources and run `./configure && make lib-ext && make && sudo make install`.
 If you run into odd build errors from old trees, you may find a make distclean will help before the configure.

 * On MacOS X, we keep the Homebrew packages up-to-date, so `brew update && brew upgrade opam` will do the trick.
 I believe there are MacPorts packages also, but I don't track them closely.